novirael's logo

 Rolling Deployments

 This process involves sequentially updating services to avoid system failure or interruptions.
 Typically, the application environment is divided into multiple parts, allowing phased updates.
 This ensures that some parts of the system remain available while others are being updated.
-Moreover, if an issue arises during the update, it will only affect the part of the system currently being updated, enabling a smoother recovery.

 Blue-Green Deployments

 This process promotes a safety-first approach by having two separate, identical production environments, known as the blue and green environments.
 At any one time, one of these environments is live.
 When a new iteration of the software is ready, it's deployed to the inactive environment.
-Following successful testing and confirmation of software stability, the router switches all incoming requests to the newly updated, previously inactive environment.
-By doing so, the switch is practically seamless to the end-user, therefore supporting the zero downtime aim.

 Hot Patching